 Tene’s favourite model is the Cosmograph Daytona Platinum.
 Why?

 “I love the style of this model and the silvery whiteness of this watch.
-My favorite part is the ice blue dial.
+My favourite part is the ice-blue dial.
 Even though it was designed for professional racing drivers, I find it very elegant – suitable even for a princess!”

-tenesommer.com is another great blog, relating to lifetstyle, beauty, fashion, health & more.
+tenesommer.com is another great blog, relating to lifestyle, beauty, fashion, health & more.
 Check it out!